pts/minilibc686/README.md

 system GCC.
 To use the system Clang, specify `--gcc=clang`.
 Please note that *minicc* is work in progress.

+For convienience, `./minicc --utcc` links against a bundled uClibc 0.9.30.1 (built for `-march=pentium3`, which is newer than `-march=i686`) rather than minilibc686. uClibc provides more functionality and compatibility than minilibc686, but it has more overhead (i.e. the program becomes a few KiB larger).
+The full uClibc .h files are not provided, but the minilibc686 .h files work as a subset.

 An end-to-end demo for building a printf-hello-world program in NASM assembly with minilibc686, targeting Linux i386 32-bit ELF (actually i686 processors), is provided in test_demo_hello_linux.sh.
 For the build you need